 - Reduced levels of activity

-- Joint looseness or laxity (early sign of disease)
+- Joint looseness or laxity (an early sign of disease)

-- Joint degeneration and osteoarthritis (later sign of disease)
+- Joint degeneration and osteoarthritis (a later sign of disease)

 - Thigh muscles lose muscle mass